-Launch SDR# and select the type of radio: RTL-SDR connected via USB.
+Launch the SDR# software and select the radio receiver type: RTL-SDR connected via USB.

-In the Radio section, set the switch to USB mode and set the Bandwidth to 5000.
+Set the switch to the USB mode and set the bandwidth to 5000 under the “Radio” inscription.

-Make sure the “Filter Audio” checkbox is unchecked.
+Make sure that the “Filter Audio” point is unchecked.

-Next, you need to increase the signal gain.
-To do this, click on the gear.
+Further you need to increase the signal amplification.
+To do this, click on the gear icon.

-Move the slider so that the noise level rises by about 10dB.
+Move the slider so that the noise level increases by about 10 dB.

-Launch Orbitron and update TLE first.
-Click on the tool button.
+Launch Orbitron and update TLE firstly.
+Click the button with a tools indication.

-Press the zipper button to update the TLE.
+Click on the lightning button to update TLE.

-Only the satellites transmitting the telegraph code will appear in the side list on the right.
+Only satellites transmitting the telegraph code will show up in the side list provided on the right.
 Select the following satellites.

-The selected satellites will be shown in the main program window.
+All selected satellites will be shown in the main software window.

-Then go to the Calculation tab and click on the Calculation button.
+Proceed to the “Calculation” tab and click the “Calculation” button.

-The satellite will automatically calculate the flight time of the satellites.
-Go to the Rotor/Radio tab and make sure the tracking button is pressed.
+The satellites' overflight times will be calculated automatically.
+Go to the “Rotor/Radio” tab and make sure the tracking button is pressed.

 The box with indication of the receipt frequency (Dnlink/MHz) must be set to the next correct frequency, reduced by 3 kHz so that the signal is centered in the band: